learn-co-curriculum/pfwtfp-seeking-help-like-a-responsible-programmer/README.md

 Many developers have written posts to Stack Overflow dozens of times, but only submitted a few.
 Why is that?
 Usually, it's because by the time they figure out how to methodically ask a Good Question, they've found their own answers.
-We took a look at how to ask questions in the previous lesson's video.
-Now we'll retiterate the process we outlined there and go deeper on each of the individual steps.
+Let's see how that method works, step by step.

 ### Identify Help Request Patterns of Development